Susan Welsand, The Chile Woman, grew her plant-propagating hobby into a full-time business.

 So many people are looking for organic, local food these days.
 There’s more demand than I can meet with the small community-supported agriculture (CSA) program I manage from our urban backyard, Ivywild Farm Home.
 I also consult, teach classes, run a blog and operate an urban farming organization.

 I’ve had my share of disasters.
-Last year I endured blistering heat, hail, the Waldo Canyon fire and a plague of flea beetles — all in one month.
+In 2012, I endured blistering heat, hail, the Waldo Canyon fire and a plague of flea beetles — all in one month.
 Lesson learned: Always have a Plan B in case you’re skunked by Mother Nature.

 The consulting has been challenging, because every future backyard farm is so different.
 My classes cover all aspects of urban agriculture — backyard chickens, meat rabbits, honeybees, water management, and miniature orchards and vineyards.
 I’ve zeroed in on urban farming along the Front Range of Colorado, where the weather is brutal and every tomato is a small victory.